sjentsch/lsjDocs/Ch13/Ch13_ANOVA_01.rst

 people assigned to each of the 3 drugs.
 A psychologist assesses the mood of each person after a 3 month run with each drug, and the overall *improvement* in each person’s mood is assessed on a scale ranging from -5 to +5.
-With that as the study design, let’s now load |clinicaltrial|_ data set.
+With that as the study design, let us now load |clinicaltrial|_ data set.
 It contains the three variables ``drug`` |nominal|, ``therapy``
 |nominal| and ``mood.gain`` |continuous|.

-For the purposes of this chapter, what we’re really interested in is the effect of ``drug`` on ``mood.gain``.
+For the purposes of this chapter, what we are really interested in is the effect of ``drug`` on ``mood.gain``.
 The first thing to do is calculate some descriptive statistics and draw some graphs.
 In :doc:`../Ch04/Ch04_Descriptives` we showed you how to do this, and some of the